 The Trust was also exposed to daily margin calls on derivatives.
 It therefore primarily holds investment that are traded in an active market and can be readily disposed.
-However, the Trust holds an investment in Molopo Energy Limited, a portion of which is to be vested in ASIC to be sold in an orderly manner.
-The Trust also holds an investment in RNY Property Trust ("RNY"), the securities of which are currently suspended from trading.
-As a result, the Trust may not be able to quickly liquidate its investment in RNY at an amount close to it's fair value to meet its liquidity requirements.
+However, the Trust holds an investment in Molopo Energy Limited, a portion of which has been vested in ASIC to be sold in due course.